Error Reporting in Parsing Expression Grammars: Introduction

 Parsing Expression Grammars (PEGs)~\cite{ford2004peg} are a formalism for describing the syntax of programming languages.
 We can view a PEG as a formal description of a top-down parser for the language it describes.
 PEGs have a concrete syntax based on the syntax of {\em regexes}, or extended regular expressions.
 Unlike Context-Free Grammars (CFGs), PEGs avoid ambiguities in the definition of the grammar's language due to the use of an {\em ordered choice} operator.

 More specifically, a PEG can be interpreted as a the specification of a recursive descent parser with restricted (or local) backtracking.
-This means that the alternatives of a choice are tried in order; when the first alternative recognizes an input prefix, no other alternative of this choice is tried, but when an alternative fails to recognize an input prefix, the parser backtracks on the input to try the next alternative.
+This means that the alternatives of a choice are tried in order; as soon as an alternative recognizes an input prefix, no other alternative of this choice will be tried, but when an alternative fails to recognize an input prefix, the parser backtracks to try the next alternative.

-On the one hand, PEGs are an expressive formalism for describing top-down parsers~\cite{ford2004peg}; on the other hand, PEGs cannot use error handling techniques that are often applied to predictive top-down parsers, because these techniques assume the parser reads the input without backtracking~\cite{ford2002packrat}.
-In top-down parsers without backtracking, it is possible to signal a syntax error when there is no alternative to continue reading.
-In PEGs, it is more complicated to identify the cause of an error and the position where it happened, because failures during parsing are not necessarily errors, but just an indication that the parser should backtrack and try a different alternative.
+On the one hand, PEGs can be interpreted as a formalization of a specific class of top-down parsers~\cite{ford2004peg}; on the other hand, PEGs cannot use error handling techniques that are often applied to predictive top-down parsers, because these techniques assume the parser reads the input without backtracking~\cite{ford2002packrat}.
+In top-down parsers without backtracking, it is possible to signal a syntax error as soon as the next input symbol cannot be accepted.
+In PEGs, it is more complicated to identify the cause of an error and the position where it occurs, because failures during parsing are not necessarily errors, but just an indication that the parser cannot proceed and a different choice should be made \emph{elsewhere}.

 Ford~\cite{ford2002packrat} has already identified this limitation of error reporting in PEGs, and, in his parser generators for PEGs, included an heuristic for better error reporting.
 This heuristic simulates the error reporting technique that is implemented in top-down parsers without backtracking.
-The idea is to track the position in the input where the farthest failure occurred, as well as context that tracks what the parser was expecting at that point, and report this to the user in case of errors.
+The idea is to track the position in the input where the farthest failure occurred, as well as what the parser was expecting at that point, and report this to the user in case of errors.

-In this paper, we show how grammar writers can use this error reporting technique even in PEG implementations that do not implement it, as long as they have semantic actions that expose the current position in the input.
-We also formalize two versions of the technique, extending the semantics of PEGs to track failure positions and to build context information for error messages.

-Tracking the farthest failure position and context gives us PEGs that can produce error messages similar to the automatically produced error messages of other top-down parsers; they tell the user the position where the error was encountered, what was found in the input at that position, and what the parser was expecting to find.
+Tracking the farthest failure position and context gives us PEGs that produce error messages similar to the automatically produced error messages of other top-down parsers; they tell the user the position where the error was encountered, what was found in the input at that position, and what the parser was expecting to find.